 CAUTION: You definitely want to register, as there are only slots for 16 people on any given tour.

-PRO TIP: If when registering, they only offer you one time/date, it’s likely that other tours either are or will be scheduled.
+PRO TIP: If, when registering, they only offer you one time/date, it’s likely that other tours either are or will be scheduled.
 They like to try and fill the tours in chronological order.
-Ask to be slated for one of the later tours and, while it’s not guaranteed, it’s likely that enough others will register for that tour to ensure it won’t be cancelled.
+Ask to be slated for one of the later tours, and while it’s not guaranteed, it’s likely that enough others will register for that tour to ensure it won’t be canceled.